Correction: Shooting-Synagogue-Victims story

 ROSE MALLINGER: SHOOTER'S OLDEST VICTIM

-The oldest of those killed in Saturday's shooting at Tree of Life, Brian Schreiber told the Pittsburgh Post-Gazette that he regularly saw her at services.
+She was at services every week, accompanied by her whole family on major holidays.

-"Rose was really a fixture of the congregation," Schreiber, president and CEO of the Jewish Community Center of Pittsburgh, told the Post-Gazette.
+"Her faith and her connection to Judaism was very, very important to her," Schreiber said.
+Mallinger was routinely called on to lead one of the English-language prayers — the country, the community and peace — that her congregation recited after Hebrew prayers, he said.

-Her daughter, Andrea Wedner, 61, was among the wounded, a family member said.
-She remains hospitalized.
+Her daughter, Andrea Wedner, 61, was among the wounded, the family said.

 RICHARD GOTTFRIED: READYING FOR RETIREMENT